telefonicaid/fiware-cosmos/doc/deployment_examples/sinfonier/feeding_sinfonier.md

 ##<a name="section3"></a>Orion contextBroker
 First of all, [Orion](https://github.com/telefonicaid/fiware-orion/blob/develop/doc/manuals/admin/install.md) must be installed in the system.
 In addition, `Orion` needs `MongoDB` for storage, so must be installed too.
 `Orion` have context information that it's going to be translated through `Cygnus` to `Kafka`.
 Context information is stored in `Entities` with `Attributes`.
 This structure allow to subscribe to entities for wait the changes in them.
-Once subscribed all changes are sent to `Cygnus` through a specific port (selected in subscription curl).
+Once subscribed all changes are sent to `Cygnus` through a specific port (set in subscription curl).
 Same as subscribing, unsubscription is possible if you don't need more changes or if a new subscription is required to another entity.
-All this procedures use `curl` for transfering some data to `Orion` in `JSON` format.
+All these procedures use `curl` for transferring some data to `Orion` in `JSON` format.

 Let's write an example of use creating a new entity with attributes and a subscription to it.
 Follow the general procedure below for create this entity and receive changes in its values.